 AA3.
 Number and percent of waiver participants issued fair hearing and appeal rights in accordance with policies and procedures.
-On an annual basis, ODP determines if waiver participants in the sample were issued fair hearing and appeal rights by the AE when the participant was determined likely to require ICF/ID or ICF/ORC level of care or when the AE makes a determination to deny, suspend, terminate or reduce services.
-If ODP does not locate documentation to substantiate that fair hearing and appeal rights were issued in the above circumstance, ODP will instruct the AE to locate missing documentation or, when not available, provide written notification of fair hearing and appeal rights to the participant/surrogate.
+Through ODP's QA&I Process, ODP determines if participants in the sample were issued rights to fair hearing and appeals when the participant was determined likely to require ICF/ID or ICF/ORC level of care (for participants enrolled within the last twelve months) and at the time of a service change (if a service was reduced, suspended, terminated or denied).
+If ODP does not locate documentation to substantiate that due process rights were issued in the above circumstances, ODP will instruct the AE to locate missing documentation or, when not available, provide written notification of due process rights to the participant/surrogate.
 The AE is expected to document remediation actions and submit the documentation to ODP within 30 days.
 In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.